meedan/pender/README.md

 ### Setting Cookies

 We send cookies with certain requests that require logged-in users (e.g. Instagram, TikTok).
 To provide these for development and tests, log in on your browser and copy the cookie information to `config/cookies.txt`.
+The location of this file can also be configured as `cookies_file_path` in `config.yml`

 To do this easily in Chrome:
 1. Install the [Get cookies.txt](https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid) browser extension